26 Different Types of Wasps in Michigan

 by Judy Gallagher is licensed under CC BY 2.0

-The Succulent Oak Gall Wasp is one of the types of wasps in Michigan.
-It is a small, non-stinging species of gall wasp that can be found living on oak trees.
+The Succulent Oak Gall Wasp is a type of wasp in Michigan.
+It is a small, non-stinging species of gall wasp that lives on oak trees.

 The adult Succulent Oak Gall Wasp is around 1/4 inch in size and has black and white markings.
 Its fan-shaped wings and yellowish-brown legs also identify it.

-Also, these tiny wasps feed off the sap of oak tree leaves.
+These tiny wasps also feed off the sap of oak tree leaves.
 Females lay eggs inside buds or young twigs, which causes galls to form after hatching.

 As larvae, they feed off the gall’s plant tissue until they become adults and feed off sap once again.

-These wasps benefit humans as they help keep pests away from oak trees, like moths, aphids, beetles, and scale insects.
+These wasps benefit humans by keeping pests away from oak trees, such as moths, aphids, beetles, and scale insects.

 4. Black Giant Ichneumon Wasp